Switching from ChatGPT to Claude

 Will my ChatGPT prompts work on Claude?

 Most prompts transfer directly.
-Complex system prompts may need minor adjustments since Claude follows formatting instructions more literally.
+Complex system prompts may need minor adjustments since Claude follows formatting instructions more literally than ChatGPT.

 Is Claude better for coding?